leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

-This February saw the birth of the [**Toric**](https://github.com/YaelDillies/Toric) project, whose aim is to build the theory of toric varieties following the famous textbook by Cox, Little and Schenck.
+This February saw the birth of the [**Toric**](https://github.com/YaelDillies/Toric) project, whose aim is to build the theory of toric varieties following the textbook by Cox, Little and Schenck.

-An early discovery of the project was that "toric variety" contains "torus" and that Mathlib didn't (contain a torus).
+We soon discovered that toric varieties contained tori, and that Mathlib didn't.

 This blog post is a double announcement:
 * The unexpected prerequisite of algebraic tori was recently cleared;